candylyt/candylyt/README.md

 Hello!
 My name is Yuting.
 I am passionate about developing accessible technology in the fields of sports and healthcare.
 Additionally, I create digital tools that enhance productivity for businesses, such as those in the cryptocurrency and manufacturing sectors.
 Previously, our team developed an AI Sports Analytics system that detects shooting and scoring moments in basketball games.
 This system also generates statistical reports to help amateur players improve their game performance.

-I am currently pursuing my master's degree in Computer Science at Columbia University.
+I am currently pursuing my master's degree in Computer Science at Columbia University in the City of New York.

 ## Tech Stack 💻
 <div >